Saltation Matrices: The Essential Tool for Linearizing Hybrid Dynamical Systems: The saltation matrix and how to use it

 Many algorithms consider finite, discrete timesteps.
 This makes the analysis slightly different, since the hybrid transition will most likely not occur exactly at the boundary of a discrete timestep.
-In this case, a ``sandwich'' method is utilized, where 3 (or more) smaller discrete updates are applied during a timestep in which has a hybrid transition.
+In this case, a ``sandwich'' method is utilized, where three (or more) smaller discrete updates are applied during a timestep in which a hybrid transition occurs.
 Consider a time interval from $t_k$ to $t_{k+1}:=t_k+\Delta$ over which a single reset occurs at time $t_k+\Delta_1$.
 The system spends $\Delta_1$ time in the first mode and $\Delta_2 := \Delta-\Delta_1$ in the second mode.
-Let $A_{\mathrm{I},\Delta}$ be the Jacobian of the dynamics discretized to time duration $\Delta$.
-Then a discrete approximation of the forward dynamics is: \begin{empheq}[box=\fbox]{align} \delta x(t_{k+1}) = A_{\mathrm{J},\Delta_2} \Xi_{(\mathrm{I},\mathrm{J})} A_{\mathrm{I},\Delta_1} \delta x(t_k) \end{empheq} which holds to first order.
+In practice, $\Delta$ may be chosen based on a desired control update rate, while $\Delta_1$ can be solved for with a zero-crossing algorithm in an event-driven hybrid simulator or similar method.
+Let $A_{\mathrm{I},\Delta}$ be the Jacobian of the dynamics $A_{\mathrm{I}}$ discretized to time duration $\Delta$.
+Then a discrete approximation of the forward dynamics is \begin{empheq}[box=\fbox]{align} \delta x(t_{k+1}) = A_{\mathrm{J},\Delta_2} \Xi_{(\mathrm{I},\mathrm{J})} A_{\mathrm{I},\Delta_1} \delta x(t_k) \end{empheq} which holds to first order.
 This result comes from the fundamental matrix solution \cite[Eq.~7.22]{leine2004dynamics}.
+Note for the example in Fig.~\ref{fig:salt-gradient}, the constant flow in each mode means that $A_{\mathrm{I},\Delta_1} = A_{\mathrm{J},\Delta_2} = I$.
+If multiple (but finitely many) hybrid transitions occur over a time interval, additional $A_{\Delta}$ and $\Xi$ terms can be appended to \eqref{eq:sandwich} as necessary.